 With Confederates vanquished, what’s next for Richmond’s Monument Avenue?

-A state of Confederate Gen. Robert E. Lee was removed from its pedestal on Richmond’s Monument Avenue Wednesday after a lengthy legal battle.
+A statue of Confederate Gen. Robert E. Lee was removed from its pedestal on Richmond’s Monument Avenue Wednesday after a lengthy legal battle.
 (Scott Elmquist/ Style weekly)

 Onlookers cheered as crews lifted a bronze likeness of Robert E. Lee off a 40-foot-tall, state-owned pedestal Wednesday.